 Bill currently serves as the Council’s representative to the Planning Board and the Nashua Regional Planning Commission.
 He was also appointed by New Hampshire Governor Chris Sununu to serve on the New Hampshire Drinking Water and Ground Water Advisory Commission which manages a trust fund offering grants, revolving loans and matching funds to statewide water projects involving infrastructure, source water development, wellhead protection and water quality.
-Since joining the Council, Bill’s priorities include government transparency, economic development, tax rate stabilization, and maintaining and improving the town’s physical plant, its roads and bridges; and water quality and protection.
+Since joining the Council, Bill’s priorities have included government transparency; economic development; tax rate stabilization; maintaining and improving the town’s physical plant, its roads and bridges; and water quality and protection.

-Originally from Medford, Massachusetts, Bill is a 1991 graduate of Boston College with a degree in Political Science.
-Married to his wife, Michele, a Certified Registered Nurse Anesthetist, for 15 years, they have a teenage daughter, Jade, who is a junior at Merrimack High School.
-They also own the Midnight Run Racing Kennel; home to 28 German Short-Haired Pointer Hybrid Sprint sled dogs.
+Bill is a 1991 graduate of Boston College with a degree in Political Science.
+Married to his wife, Michele, a Certified Registered Nurse Anesthetist, for 17 years, they have a teenage daughter, Jade, who is a freshman at Plymouth State University.
+They also own the Midnight Run Racing Kennel; home to 24 Alaskan Husky & German Short-Haired Pointer Hybrid Sprint sled dogs.
 Bill’s personal interests include running, all dog-powered sports (canicross / bikejoring / skijoring / mushing), politics and government, reading, chess, music, Boston sports (including his alma mater, Boston College) and family.

 Councilor Boyd's official page can be found here.